 The problem?
 If you don’t have a Social Security number for ALL of your employees — including the 1099 contractors — you can land in some hot water with the IRS.
 If they want, the IRS can deem your tax documents to be incomplete and punish you with hefty fines.
 And, unfortunately, not having a 1099 employee’s Social Security number DOESN’T entitle you to file your tax documents late!
 You’ve got to have everything in order before the deadline — or else.

 So, what’s the solution?
 Cross your fingers and hope that your 1099 employees decide to cooperate?

 Instead, take the bull by the horns, and turn to a team of experts.
-After all, you’re required to report all of your employees’ wages by January 31, 2014, so you don’t have time to waste.
+After all, you’re required to report all of your employees’ wages by the end of January, so you don’t have time to waste.
 Luckily, licensed private investigators (like the ones here at Docusearch) are authorized to go into the appropriate databases and find all of the necessary information, so that your tax documents don’t get held up.

 How is that possible?
 After all, Social Security numbers are the most personal of identifiers.
 Does that mean ANYONE can search for them?

 If you’re an employer who needs an employee’s Social Security number for tax purposes, you’re legally entitled to search for it.
 As long as you turn to a licensed expert (like a licensed private investigator), your search is perfectly legal.

 Here at Docusearch, we have access to records and databases that are usually just reserved for law enforcement, but before we can tap into them, you have to submit a request for service.
 From there, you’ll have to go through a follow-up phone interview, during which you’ll have to explain why you need us to get this information.
 You’ll may also have to submit special documentation that says you need the employee’s Social Security number in order to avoid tax fines and other penalties.